-We loved eating a hot muffuletta from either the Napolean House or Franks, both located in the historic French Quarter.
+We loved eating a hot muffuletta from the Napolean House or Franks, located in the historic French Quarter.
 Both of these French Quarter restaurants are fun to visit.
-Napolean House is in a historic building with a great courtyard, while Frank’s is a family owned joint that is sure to entertain (you will see what I mean when you go).
+Napolean House is in a historic building with a great courtyard, while Frank’s is a family-owned joint that is sure to entertain (you will see what I mean when you go).

 Desire Oyster Bar

-For some fabulous food right in the heart of the New Orleans action, make your way to the French Quarter’s Bourbon Street and visit Desire Oyster Bar.
-They are easy to find, just look for their fabulous Broadway marquis sign!
+For fabulous food right in the heart of the New Orleans action, go to the French Quarter’s Bourbon Street and visit Desire Oyster Bar.
+They are easy to find; look for their fabulous Broadway marquis sign!

 Once inside the French Quarter dining room, you are treated to a cool décor inspired by the Vieux Carre.
-If you love oysters, then Desire has you covered as you can pull right up to their raw oyster bar.
+Desire has you covered if you love oysters, as you can pull right up to their raw oyster bar.